rbw/nawano/README.md

             100% OSS, BSD-2
 ```

-Nawano is a simple, fast and secure Nano funds management software that lets you set up a fully functional light-wallet locally on your machine and get started in just a few minutes — without doing any syncing, and without having to trust a wallet provider on the *World Wide Web*.
+Nawano is a simple, fast and secure Nano currency management software that lets you set up a light-wallet locally on your machine and get started in just a few minutes — without doing any syncing, and without having to trust a wallet provider on the *World Wide Web*.

-- Seeds are encrypted with AES-256 and never leaves your computer.
-- Node communication is done over RPC, using either a remote backend (such as Canoe) or a local node.
+Seeds are encrypted with AES-256 and never leaves your computer.
+Node communication is done over RPC, using either a remote backend (such as Canoe) or a local node.

 **Want to know more about Nano?**